mleonardallen/CarND-Advanced-Lane-Lines/README.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 ##### Lane Line Pixels Step #1: Histogram
-The first step in detecting lane line pixels is to take a histogram of the birds-eye view thresholded image.
+The first step in detecting lane line pixels is to take a histogram of the birds-eye view thresholded image (method `get_histogram` in `advanced_lane_lines/lane_finder.py`)

 ```
 histogram = np.sum(image[image.shape[0]/2:,:], axis=0)